Garabed96/FlexLivingDevAssessment/README.md

 2.  **Clone the Repository**

     ```bash
-    git clone <your-repository-url>
+    git clone git@github.com:Garabed96/FlexLivingDevAssessment.git
-    cd <repository-folder>
+    cd FlexLivingDevAssessment
-    ```
-    Not necessary since the project is being uploaded on a different platform...
+    (If you are reviewing this project from an uploaded archive, you may skip this step.)

 3.  **Install Dependencies**
     Use `pnpm` to install the required packages.